-- 68 The Engineering Council may enter into agreements with overseas bodies regarding mutual recognition of recognised qualifications, following consultation with Licensees.
-Such recognised overseas qualifications shall, for registration purposes, be treated as equivalent to accredited UK qualifications. - 69 The Engineering Council's professional titles are regulated under the Recognition of Professional Qualifications (RPQ) Regulation.
-It is therefore a legal requirement for any applicant seeking admission to the Engineering Council Register who has a professional qualification awarded in an EU member state to be assessed under the terms of the RPQ.
-All Licensees licensed to admit individuals to the Engineering Council Register must have procedures in place to identify such applicants and to assess them in accordance with the RPQ Regulation. - 70 Following consultation with Licensees, the Engineering Council may enter into agreements with overseas bodies regarding mutual recognition of overseas titles, or may approve agreements made by Licensees.
-Such agreements shall exempt appropriate applicants from all or part of the registration requirements, depending on the scope of the particular agreement.
+- 70 The Engineering Council may enter into agreements with overseas bodies regarding mutual recognition of recognised qualifications, following consultation with Licensees.
+Such recognised overseas qualifications shall, for registration purposes, be treated as equivalent to accredited UK qualifications. - 71 The Engineering Council's professional titles are regulated under the Recognition of Professional Qualifications Amendment (EU Exit) Regulations (2019).
+It is therefore a legal requirement for any applicant seeking admission to the Engineering Council Register who has a professional qualification awarded in an EEA Country or Switzerland to be assessed under the terms of the RPQ regulations.
+All Licensees licensed to admit individuals to the Engineering Council Register must have procedures in place to identify such applicants and to assess them in accordance with the RPQ Regulations. - 72 Following consultation with Licensees, the Engineering Council may enter into agreements with overseas bodies regarding mutual recognition of overseas titles, or may authorise agreements made by Licensees.
+Such agreements shall exempt appropriate applicants from all, or part, of the registration requirements, depending onthe scope of the particular agreement.